pypa/wheel/docs/index.rst

-As a side effect the wheel directory, "/tmp/wheelhouse" in the example, contains installable copies of the exact versions of your application's dependencies. the dependencies.
+As a side effect the wheel directory, "/tmp/wheelhouse" in the example, contains installable copies of the exact versions of your application's dependencies.
 By installing from those cached wheels you can recreate that environment quickly and with no surprises.

 To build an individual wheel, run ``python setup.py bdist_wheel``.
 Note that